schneebergerlab/plotsr/README.md

 1. Chromosome-level assemblies of the genomes to be compared
 2. Pairwise structural annotations between genomes

-For example, if genomes A, B, and C are to be visualised in this order, then structural annotations of A vs B and B vs C would be required.
+For example, if genomes A, B, and C are to be visualised in this order, then structural annotations of A vs B and B vs C genome comparisons would be required.

 #### Additional inputs
 * GFF/BED/bedGraph files for adding tracks to the visualisation, like the tracks for genes and SNPs in the [example](Example) plot above.